zeromq/goczmq/GODOC.md

 func (s *Sock) RecvMessageNoWait() ([][]byte, error)
 ```
 RecvMessageNoWait receives a full message from the socket and returns it as an
-array of byte arrays if one is waiting. returns an empty message and an error if
+array of byte arrays if one is waiting.
+Returns an empty message and an error if
 one is not immediately available

 #### func (*Sock) SendFrame